PepCompass: Navigating peptide embedding spaces using Riemannian Geometry: Results

 \subsection{Wet-lab validation}

 To validate the computational predictions from PoGS and LE-BO, we conducted comprehensive {\emph{in vitro}} antimicrobial testing of the generated peptides.
 A total of 29 novel peptides were experimentally evaluated: 4 seed peptides discovered through PoGS bi-prototype geodesics with property-aware potentials, and 25 analogs derived from these 4 seeds through LE-BO optimization for \textit{E. coli} activity.
-These peptides were tested against a panel of 19 bacterial strains, including 8 multidrug-resistant (MDR) isolates (Appendix~\ref{wet-lab-methods}), to assess both broad-spectrum activity and efficacy against clinically relevant resistant pathogens.
+These peptides were tested against a panel of 19 bacterial strains, including 8 multidrug-resistant (MDR) isolates (Table \ref{tab:bacterial_strains}, Appendix~\ref{wet-lab-methods}), to assess both broad-spectrum activity and efficacy against clinically relevant resistant pathogens.
 We compared the success rate of PepCompass to previous methods that were also validated experimentally (HydrAMP~\citep{Szymczak2023HydrAMP}, AMP-Diffusion~\citep{torres2025ampdiff}, CLaSS~\citep{Das2020CLaSS}, Joker~\citep{Porto2018Joker}).
-To this end, for each activity threshold, we computed the fraction of tested peptides that were active against at least one bacterial strain with this activity thershold.
+To this end, for each activity threshold, we computed the fraction of tested peptides that were active against at least one bacterial strain with this activity threshold.

-As demonstrated in Figure~\ref{fig:wet-lab}, with unprecedented $100$\% success rate for the standard activity threshold of $32\mu$g/ml and $82$\% rate at much more demanding threshold of $4\mu$g/ml, PepCompass achieved superior performance across various MIC thresholds compared to previous methods, maintaining high success rates even when evaluated specifically against MDR strains.
-The experimental results confirmed the expected activity increase from prototypes to seeds to analogs for Gram-negative bacteria, directly validating our optimization strategy that targeted \textit{E. coli} activity.
-Indeed, while the generated peptides showed some activity against Gram-positive bacteria (Figure~\ref{fig:gramplus}), the clear enhancement from optimization was primarily observed against Gram-negative pathogens (Figure~\ref{fig:gramminus}).
+As demonstrated in Figure~\ref{fig:wet-lab}, with unprecedented $100$\% success rate for the standard activity threshold of $32\mu$g/ml and $82$\% rate at much more demanding threshold of $4\mu$g/ml, PepCompass achieved superior performance across various MIC thresholds when compared to previous methods.
+Moreover, these high success rates were maintained even when evaluated specifically against MDR bacterial strains (Figure \ref{fig:mic-heatmap}, Table \ref{tab:mic_values}).
+The experimental results confirmed validity of the potential used in the optimization (Figure \ref{fig:mic-heatmap-antex}) as well as the expected activity increase from prototypes to seeds to analogs for Gram-negative bacteria, directly validating our optimization strategy that targeted \textit{E. coli} activity.
+Indeed, while the generated peptides showed some activity against Gram-positive bacterial strains (Figure~\ref{fig:gramplus}), the clear enhancement from optimization was primarily observed against Gram-negative pathogens (Figure~\ref{fig:gramminus}).